crosstheages/public-data/patch-notes-blast.md

   - [0.24.14618 Hotfix #1](#02414618-hotfix-1)
   - [0.24.14618](#02414618-patch)

+## 0.24.15101 Hotfix #2

+`2025-11-04 15:00 UTC`

+### Change

+- Halloween
+  - Removed the mmr restriction in the halloween game mode to reduce queue time.

+### Fixes

+- Gameplay
+  - Fixed an issue that prevented the use of gravitational wave on specific case in the Halloween game mode.
+  - Fixed an issue that removed roots when a card was played beside another controlled card in the Halloween game mode.
+- Lobby
+  - Fixed an issue with Custom lobby not showing 75s per turn option (same as ranked).
+- Crafting
+  - Fixed an issue with craft refund not sending the refund properly.

-## 0.24.15097 Hotfix #1
+## 0.24.15101 Hotfix #1

 `2025-10-31 17:00 UTC`

 ### Change

 - Gameplay
-  - A win by destroying 10 pumpins in the Halloween game mode now gives max Trisel gain instead of opponent heath percent.
+  - A win by destroying 10 pumpkins in the Halloween game mode now gives max Trisel gain instead of opponent health percent.

-## 0.24.15097 Patch
+## 0.24.15101 Patch

 `2025-10-31 12:00 UTC`